dmerejkowsky/kata-git/README.md

 Make three commits that each add one line in a different file.

-Use rebase to put the commits in reverse order.
+Use interactive rebase to put the commits in reverse order.

 Harder: make three commits that each add one line to the `index.html` file so you end up with: